The Cost of Transparency

 On the other hand, some governments in Washington and other states support the idea of billing requesters for the cost of providing records.
 They argue that some requests are preventing them from efficiently providing other essential government services, and recovering costs might get them resources that could help them provide responses more quickly.

 Regardless of either stance, striking a balance between providing access to public records without unduly affecting government operations would seem ideal, but it is a challenging endeavor to accomplish.
 The report provides practices state and local governments can use, and strategies that legislators can consider when deciding how to resolve the public records issue.
-You can read the full report here.
+You can read the full report here (PDF).